-- The first verse of the Bonzo Dog Band's Spoken Word song Rhino Cratic Oaths:
+- The first verse of The Bonzo Dog Band's Spoken Word song Rhino Cratic Oaths:

 After his second wife passed away, Percy Rawlinson seemed to spend more and more time with his Alsatian Al. His friends told him: "You should get out more, Percy, you'll wind up looking like a dog, ha ha!"
 He was later arrested near a lamp post.
 At his trial some months later he surprised everyone by mistaking a policeman for a postman and tearing his trousers off with his bare teeth.
 In his defense he told the court, "It's hard to tell the difference when they take their hats off."

-- In the Series Finale of Pound Puppies (1980s), the stress of running the pound (and inability to escape it, even when on an attempted vacation) eventually broke the evil aunt Katrina Stoneheart, causing her to conclude that maybe she was a dog, too.
+- In the Grand Finale of Pound Puppies (1980s), the stress of running the pound (and inability to escape it, even when on an attempted vacation) eventually broke the evil aunt Katrina Stoneheart, causing her to conclude that maybe she was a dog, too.

 - An episode of the reboot had dog catcher McLeish hypnotized into believing he was a dog, while retaining his human memories.